Almost simple groups of Lie type and symmetric designs with $\lambda$ prime: Abstract

 \section{Abstract}

 In this article, we investigate symmetric $(v,k,\lambda)$ designs $\Dmc$ with $\lambda$ prime admitting flag-transitive and point-primitive automorphism groups $G$.
-We prove that if $G$ is an almost simple group with socle a finite simple group of Lie type, then $\Dmc$ is either a projective space $\PG_{n}(q)$, or it is of parameters $(7,4,2)$, $(11,5,2)$, $(11,6,2)$ or $(45,12,3)$.
+We prove that if $G$ is an almost simple group with socle a finite simple group of Lie type, then $\Dmc$ is either the point-hyperplane design of a projective space $\PG_{n-1}(q)$, or it is of parameters $(7,4,2)$, $(11,5,2)$, $(11,6,2)$ or $(45,12,3)$.